Get the answers to all your commission automation questions.

 Training and full documentation is provided along with various levels of support to get you up and running as quickly and efficiently as possible.
 The support packages available to you are dependent on your subscription level.

-A trouble ticket system and knowledge base are available within the application itself, as well as a dedicated implementer to assist Enterprise and Managed Services clients.
+A trouble ticket system and knowledge base are available within the application itself, as well as additional support to assist Enterprise and Managed Services clients.

 How quickly can I be up and running with Core Commissions?